Juvenile Justice in Virginia

 What is “juvenile law?”

-“Juvenile law” is the area of law that deals with criminal law involving persons not old enough to be held responsible for criminal acts.
-In Virginia, as in most other states, the age for criminal culpability is set at 18 years; anyone less than 18 years of age is defined as a “juvenile.”
+Juvenile law is criminal law pertaining to persons not considered old enough to be held responsible for criminal acts they commit.
+Virginia, like most other states, has set the age for criminal accountability at 18; anyone less than 18 years of age is defined as a “juvenile.”
 Most laws governing juveniles are contained in Code of Virginia, Title 16.1.

 How is the juvenile justice system organized in Virginia?